antrea-io/antrea/docs/aks-installation.md

-# Deploying Antrea on AKS
+# Deploying Antrea on AKS and AKS Engine

-This document describes steps to deploy Antrea in NetworkPolicy only mode to an Azure AKS cluster.
+This document describes steps to deploy Antrea to an AKS cluster or an AKS Engine cluster.

+## Deploy Antrea to an AKS cluster

+Antrea can be deployed to an AKS cluster in `networkPolicyOnly` mode, in which Antrea enforces NetworkPolicies and implements other services for the AKS cluster, while Azure CNI takes care of Pod IPAM and traffic routing across Nodes.
+For more information about `networkPolicyOnly` mode, refer to [this design document](design/policy-only.md).

-## AKS Prerequisites
+### AKS Prerequisites

 Install the Azure Cloud CLI.
 Refer to [Azure CLI installation guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

-## Creating the cluster
+### Creating the cluster

 You can use any method to create an AKS cluster.
 The example given here is using the Azure Cloud CLI.